The American Eagle Foundation - Saving One Life at a Time

 What is the American Eagle Foundation?

-The American Eagle Foundation is a non-profit institution dedicated to rescuing, caring for, rehabilitating (if possible) and re-releasing (again, if possible) birds of prey.
+The American Eagle Foundation is a non-profit institution dedicated to rescuing, caring for, rehabilitating and re-releasing (if possible) birds of prey.
 It began in 1985.

 There are two sites for the foundation located in Pigeon Forge, Tennessee.
-One is at Dollywood.
+One is at Dollywood, Dolly Parton's award-winning theme park.
 The Wings of America Theatre hosts the Birds of Prey show and houses an aviary where guests may observe non-releasable bald eagles in a special habitat.
 There is also housing for the birds that participate in the live animal show.
-The Birds of Prey Show is an informative program that highlights the foundaton's purpose, interesting facts about a variety of birds of prey and both live trained birds and video.
+The Birds of Prey Show is an informative program that highlights the foundation's purpose, interesting facts about a variety of birds of prey and both live trained birds and video.

 The other facility is behind Dollywood.
 There is a raptor rehabilitation center, housing, breeding areas, exercise yards, offices, quarantine buildings and flight enclosures.